Human trafficking in Nepal: Cross-border to India

+Nepal's open international border with India provides human traffickers with easy access to transport victims across the border undetected.
+According to the Office of the National Rapporteur on Trafficking in Women and Children, quoted by Gurung and Kachchhap, "There is no required passport and visa resulting in easy passage.
+With [fewer] rules and regulations in place, the border becomes an easy pass with falsified documents and paperwork.
+Consequently, it is easy for traffickers to lure Nepali women and children and transport them across the border into India.
+This largely unsupervised boundary facilitates human trafficking, with India serving as both a transit and destination country for victims of this inhumane crime.
+According to Aengst, quoted by Anila Shrestha, "[It] is estimated that between 7,000 and 10,000 girls, between the ages of 9-16, are trafficked each year from Nepal to India" (9).

 Cross-border (excluding India)

 Victims, especially girls and women, are trafficked to Saudi Arabia, Malaysia, Hong Kong, Russia, Pakistan, the United Arab Emirates and other Gulf states.
 Experts believe China is also becoming an emerging hub for Nepali victims.
 Many victims who end up overseas are passed through India first before their final destinations.
 For non-India foreign destinations, the victims are most commonly subjected to sex trafficking, especially to non-brothels.
 Also widespread is labor exploitation of victims in unorganized, informal sectors in Gulf states, such as domestic servitude.